laher/goxc/README.md

 [https://github.com/settings/tokens](https://github.com/settings/tokens)

- * Write a local config file with your key info.
-Note that you can put a dummy key into the commandline and edit the file later with the real key.
+ * Write a local config file with your key info, ensuring that the key doesn’t end up in your git repo.

 ```
 	goxc -wcl default publish-github -apikey=123456789012
 	echo “.goxc.local.json” >> .gitignore
 ```

+*Note that you can put a dummy key into the commandline and edit the file later with the real key.*

  * Now, cross-compile, package and upload.
 All in one go.